Verification of the robustness of an Image Correlation software – a collaboration with SAMWELL Testing Inc.

 The displacement results obtained with the EikoTwin DIC software are surrounded by the results obtained by the two physical sensors.
 This confirms the robustness of the algorithm used in the EikoTwin DIC software for this test.
 The maximum deviation measured in normal displacement of the EikoTwin DIC software with the reference software is 15 μm, with the non-contact displacement sensor 18 μm and with the dial gauge 19 μm.

-To go further in validating the robustness of the software, other tests more complex could be conducted (multiaxial loading, large displacements, dynamic loading, etc.).
+To further validate the software’s robustness, other more complex tests could be conducted (multiaxial loading, large displacements, dynamic loading, etc.).
 Similarly, the comparison could also be extended to strain fields, by comparing the values measured by Digital Image Correlation with the values measured by a strain gauge, in order to compare software performances for this second metric.